 Counteract the oil with a water-based solution like the one below.

 - 2 tablespoons oxygenated bleach (like Oxyclean)

 - Microfiber cloths

 - Mix the oxygenated bleach into the warm water.

-- Using the corner of a cloth, wipe it onto the oil stain.
+- Using the corner of a microfiber cloth, wipe the water mixture onto the oil stain.
 Do NOT saturate the area, or you’ll just create a water stain.

 - Use the soft bristled brush to work the oxygenated solution into the stain.

-- Wipe away with a soft dry cloth, repeating the steps above as necessary until the stain is gone.
+- Wipe with a dry cloth and repeat the steps as necessary until the stain is gone.

 It’s not hard to fix water stains on wood, or even oil spots, so I always recommend giving these methods a try before going to all of the trouble of sanding.
 I hate sanding.

 Pin How to Fix Water Stains on Wood